Jierark/Notes/MIT Class Notes/18.0851/Lecture 8.md

 - All the pivots  > 0
 - All the upper-left determinants > 0.
 By this, we mean that if you take any square matrix in the upper left region and compute its determinant, then it will always be > 0.
 - All the eigenvalues > 0.
 A small note: we are going to talk almost exclusively about symmetric matrices for the rest of this Lecture.
 This will simplify a few points.
+It's also usually baked into the definition of a positive definite matrix.

 Let's look at another example.
 Suppose I have this matrix and vector:
 $$P = \begin{bmatrix}